lockss/lockss-rtd-portal/docs/migration/configuring2.rst

       .. tab-item:: New-Host Migration
          :sync: newhost

-         If you are doing a **new-host migration**, follow these steps:
+         If you are doing a :ref:`New-Host Migration`, follow these steps:

          a.
-In a browser, go to the URL :samp:`http://{<lockss2.myuniversity.edu>}:24621/DaemonStatus`, where :samp:`{<lockss2.myuniversity.edu>}` represents the host name of your LOCKSS 2.x host.
+In a browser, go to the URL :samp:`http://{<lockss2host>}:24602/DaemonStatus`, where :samp:`{<lockss2host>}` represents the host name of your LOCKSS 2.x host (for example ``lockss2.myuniversity.edu``).
 Log in using the Web user interface username and password you specified during the configuration process.
 If the red warning "This LOCKSS box is still starting" is shown, wait a moment and hit refresh until it is gone and you can log in.

          b.
 Click on :guilabel:`Admin Access Control` in the top-right menu.